theQRL/docs.theqrl.org/_docs/developers/walletAPI.md

 ## GetTransactionsByAddress

 Get transactions hash and other details for a given address.
+It outputs all the transactions for the given address at once.

 **Request**